 BONUS!
 Interesting Gives You Challenging For Free

-And here’s the bonus: if something’s interesting, you get challenging for free!
+And here’s the bonus: if something’s interesting, “challenging” will come along naturally!

 - I’ll happily sit through an hour-long lecture that I find interesting.